Insights and Updates

 Divide your actual DSO by your average payment terms to get your DSO Efficiency Ratio.
 A ratio of 1.0-1.15 is excellent.
 1.15-1.30 is acceptable.
 Above 1.50 is a cash flow problem that compounds over time.

-What does high DSO signal?
+What does a high DSO indicate?

 Published December 5, 2025 | Jordan Esbin, Founder and CEO, Credit Pulse